Live and artificial lemon trees are easy plants to care for, but they still need special attention.

 As your Lemon Tree gets used to its new home, eventually, you could move into five hours of brighter sunlight.
 Once it is used to that, you could move the plant to a balcony if you have one.

-4. Artificial Lemon Trees Are Easy to Maintain
+4. Fake Lemon Trees Are Easy to Maintain

 Live lemon trees can be finicky and require a lot of care that might feel overwhelming if you don’t have the greenest of thumbs.